Laguna1989/obsidian_notes/Learnings/Talks/Johnathan Gopel - Remove virtual.md

 }
 ```

-- simple object creation and passing
+- Simple object creation and passing
 - Here we can use **Rule of zero** instead of **Rule of five**
 - We can bind more loosely (Concepts vs Interfaces) -> Duck Typing